HKayn/antonio-lucio/documentation/command-chain-flags.md

 Individual tabs grow in width to occupy free space in their tab row.

+### Move bookmark bar over tab bar

+*Enabled by default.*

+To disable: `al-disable-bookmarkbar-over-tabbar`

+The bookmark bar is moved between the address bar and tab bar, and is also colored appropriately.

+### Center bookmark bar

+*Enabled by default.*

+To disable: `al-disable-bookmarkbar-center-display`

+Items inside the bookmark bar are centered.

 ### *(Coming soon!)* Show only domain name of URLs in address field

 *Enabled by default.*